pulumi/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 * For **HTTP HEADER**, you will use a token from the [Pulumi Cloud](https://app.pulumi.com) as the authorization bearer token.
 To generate a token, navigate to your org in the Pulumi Cloud, click on the **Settings** tab, and then click **SAML SSO**.
 Scroll down to the **SCIM** section and generate a new token if you have never generated one for your org, or regenerate it if you have already done so in the past.

     {{% notes "info" %}}
-Once you generate the token, please save it securely.
+Once you generate the token, save it securely.
 Neither the Pulumi Cloud nor Pulumi support can retrieve a token once it's been initially generated.
-If you lose the SCIM token and need it again, you'll have to generate a new token, which invalidates any previous tokens for your Pulumi organization.
+If you lose and need the SCIM token again, you'll have to generate a new token, invalidating any previous tokens for your Pulumi organization.
     {{% /notes %}}

 * Paste the token from the Pulumi Cloud into the Okta SCIM configuration for **HTTP HEADER**.